firebitsbr/Capstone/README.md

 == Description ==

-Dark Web Recon was designed at Rochester Institute of Technology as a way to search for information efficiently on the Dark Web.
+Dark Web Recon was designed at Rochester Institute of Technology as a way to search for information on the Dark Web.
 We have developed with extensibility in mind and provide the ability to add new crawling modules.
 Using the *parent classes* a developer can easily create their own unique crawler modules to work with the developed parser.